Dmytro Polovynka

 Folk Tien Gow

-If you haven’t read the classic Tien Gow rules article , please do so before continuing.
+If you have not yet read the article on classic Tien Gow rules , please do so before continuing.

 A smaller deck